 The dumping of hazardous chemical waste, radioactive waste, organic waste and general trash is tightly controlled in some countries but not all.
 In the United States, for example, the dumping of hazardous waste is illegal, and other types of waste are subject to risk evaluation by the U.S. Environmental Protection Agency.
 The dumping of sewage sludge at sea is banned in the United States and the European Union but is legal in some other countries.
 Such regulations and restrictions mean that disposing of large amounts of waste at sea could lead to prosecution and possible fines.

-Convenience and Cost
+The Advantage: Convenience and Cost

 The main reason people and businesses dump at sea is that it is easy.
 For an individual, there may be little bureaucracy and no landfill fees to pay.
 Naturally, something being illegal doesn’t always prevent individuals or companies doing it, and the oceans are a difficult place to regulate.
 You might notice somebody dropping empty chemical barrels in a pristine local site, but somebody doing the same thing in the middle of a huge expanse of water is unlikely to be spotted.
 Chances are high that anybody violating local, national or international regulations simply won’t get caught.